cam3lo/maze-game/README.md

 Rudimentory maze game implemented using a graph.

 # Notes:
-1. Aiming to make initializing more random and modular
+1. Aiming to make initialization more random and modular
 2. Want to add interactive graphical interface